I’m an award-winning journalist with a PhD in evolutionary biology.

 Before becoming a full-time writer, I spent several years at BBC Focus, the popular science and technology magazine, running the features section and writing about everything from gay genes and internet memes to the science of death and origin of life.
 As an editor, I commissioned over 100 contributors, including accomplished academics and renowned writers.
 I also launched the critically-acclaimed iPad edition of Focus, and presented the podcast.

 Most of my spare time is spent practising martial arts.
-I live in Bristol with my flamboyant plant, Bruno Tonioli.
+I live in Bristol with Bruno Tonioli, my flamboyant Ficus plant.